-However, some over-the-counter medicines are generally safe when you are pregnant and have the stomach flu.
+There are some over-the-counter medicines that are generally safe when you are pregnant and have stomach flu:

-- For pain: Acetaminophen is good for short-term use.
+- For pain: Acetaminophen is good for short-term use, but use it sparingly and only when necessary.
 Small doses of paracetamol are also safe.
 No other painkillers are advised without consulting a doctor first.

-- For diarrhea: A short use of antidiarrheal treatments is generally safe, but avoid products like Pepto-Bismol and other antidiarrheal treatments with salicylates listed.
+- For diarrhea: Short-term use of antidiarrheal treatments is generally safe, but avoid products like Pepto-Bismol and other antidiarrheal treatments with salicylates listed.
 When in doubt, ask your doctor.
 A fiber supplement can also help.

-- For nutrition: Make sure you are taking your pregnancy vitamins and consider a fiber supplement.
+- For nutrition: Make sure you take your pregnancy vitamins, and consider a fiber supplement.

 Make sure you avoid:

-- Decongestants: They have been linked to birth defects.
+- Decongestants: They have been linked to birth defects (6).

-These tricks could help you feel more yourself until you recover:
+These tips could help you feel more yourself until you recover:

 - Plenty of fluids: Just getting enough water should help you feel much better when you have the stomach flu.
-Keep a warm tea or doctor-approved herbal drink and just keep sipping.
+Keep a warm tea or doctor-approved herbal drink nearby, and keep sipping.

-- Avoid spicy and vinegary foods: Anything that will irritate your gut could trigger heartburn, which would make vomiting more likely and less comfortable.
+- Avoid spicy and vinegary foods: Anything that will irritate your gut could trigger heartburn, which would make vomiting more likely.

-- Ginger: Ginger has a compound called gingerol that is an anti-inflammatory and stomach acid neutralizing remedy.
+- Ginger: Ginger has a compound called gingerol, an anti-inflammatory and stomach-acid-neutralizing remedy.
 If you have it before bed, it could help you get a good night’s sleep.

 - Strong candy: Sucking on sour, peppermint, or aniseed candy could help you balance your stomach acid and hold your food down.

-When Do I Need To Get To The Emergency Room?
+When Do I Need to Go to the Emergency Room?

-- If you have a fever over 100 degrees and your regular health care provider is not available right away.
+- A fever over 100 degrees and your regular healthcare provider is not available right away.

-- If your urine goes dark or stops, or you feel dizzy and confused, you might be seriously dehydrated.
+- Your urine turns dark — or you stop passing urine — or you feel dizzy and confused.
+You might be seriously dehydrated.

-- If you haven’t held water down for a day, or food for two or three days.
+- You haven’t held water down for a day or food for two or three days.

-- If you feel cramping that is very severe and covers your whole abdomen, get checked.
+- You feel severe cramping that covers your whole abdomen.

-- If you notice a difference in your baby’s movements, no matter how well you feel otherwise.
+- You notice a difference in your baby’s movements.

-- If you are feeling very unwell or your instincts are telling you to get help right away.
-Don’t feel like it can’t be serious enough, because it definitely can be and it is better to be safe than sorry.
+- You feel very unwell or your instincts are telling you to get help right away.
+Don’t worry about overreacting; it’s always better to be safe than sorry.

 Some Final Notes